-Unaudited Financial Statements For the First Quarter and Three Months Ended 30 June 2017
+Unaudited Financial Statements For the Second Quarter and Half Year Ended 30 September 2017

 Note: Files are in Adobe (PDF) format.

 Please download the free Adobe Acrobat Reader to view these documents.